Georgia Statute of Limitations in Personal Injury and Car Accident Cases

 - Criminal Acts: Georgia has a special rule that applies in an injury case that results from the commission of a crime.
 The statute of limitations is tolled (suspended) for the period of time between the commission of the crime and the resolution of the criminal case.
 If a driver in an auto accident violates the Uniform Rules of the Road, the statute of limitations is extended until the traffic case is resolved.
 If a driver pays the fine 30 days after receiving a ticket for reckless driving, the statute of limitations is tolled 30 days.
 The same also is presumably true for injury cases like a physical attack with the statute of limitations being tolled from the offense until the criminal case is resolved up to a maximum extension of six years.

-- Georgia Wrongful Death Claims: The statute of limitations in a wrongful death case is two years from the date of death.
-If there is no administrator of the estate at the time of death, the statute of limitations may be tolled up to five years prior to the two year period beginning.
+- Georgia Wrongful Death Claims: The statute of limitations in a wrongful death case is two years from the date of the incident that caused the death.

 - Medical Malpractice: The statute of limitations is two years from the date of injury or death or no more than 5 years from discovery.
 There is significant nuance to the discovery rule so you should consult with a Georgia medical malpractice attorney immediately.
 Basically, the discovery rule provides that the period runs from the time the injured person knows or should have known of the injury and the causal connection between the injury and the negligent act.